BadDeathclaw/Drymouth-Gulch/contributing.md

 2. Go to https://github.com/BadDeathclaw/TG-Claw and click the Fork button in the upper right.
 This creates your own personal copy of the code.
 3. Download and install GitHub Desktop: https://desktop.github.com/ , then sign in with the account you just made.
 4. On the Configure Git page, click Continue - the defaults are fine.
 Finish the setup.
-5. Click Clone A Repository and select your copy of Persistence (e.g. rhicora/TG-Claw).
+5. Click Clone A Repository and select your copy of TG-Claw (e.g. rhicora/TG-Claw).
 Await the download!
-6. Now you can open up File Explorer and see your copy of Persistence, most likely at C:\Users\Admin\Documents\GitHub\TG-Claw
+6. Now you can open up File Explorer and see your copy of TG-Claw, most likely at C:\Users\Admin\Documents\GitHub\TG-Claw

 Congrats!
 You're all set up to contribute!